aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

 The data to be merged into a template can come from various sources, mainly relational databases or XML documents.
 In our example, we are going to use an XML file to store our data and load it directly into the **DataSet**.

-Aspose.Words allows you to process mail merge with nested regions using the data relationships specified in the **DataSet**.
+Aspose.Words enables you to process mail merge with nested regions using the data relationships specified in the **DataSet**.
 When the **DataSet** object loads XML, it either uses the provided schema or infers it from the structure of the XML itself to accomplish this.
 From this structure, it creates relationships between tables where necessary.

 The image below shows how the data from the *Order* table passed to the nested merge regions will be linked to the *Item* table, as well as the output generated during the merge operation.